AkshayDevkate/PM4PY_for_ProcessMining/README.md

    A final marking that describes the status of the Petri net model when a execution ends

   Find documentation on Alpha miner [here!]()

+  __2. Inductive Miner__

+     In PM4Py, we offer an implementation of the inductive miner (IM), of the inductive miner infrequent (IMf), and of the inductive miner directly-follows (IMd) algorithm.
+The papers describing the approaches are the following: